SepticNearby LogoSepticNearby.com

 Do I need a permit for septic work in Eton?

 For routine pumping, no permit is required.
-However, for any repairs, modifications, or a full system replacement, you absolutely must obtain a permit from the Murray Board of Health.
-This process ensures the work meets all local and state environmental codes.
+However, for any repairs to the tank or drain field, or for a full system replacement or new installation, you absolutely need a permit from the Murray Board of Health.
+They ensure the work meets local and state codes, protecting both your health and the environment.

 Can heavy rain delay pumping in Eton?